hoomanm/Web-Complexity/README.md

-# Web-Complexity
-A Longitudinal Assessment of Website Complexity
+# A Longitudinal Assessment of Website Complexity

 Web Crawler:
 - Automatically collects HAR (HTTP Archive) files from our set of target websites using Selenium WebDriver in Java and HAR Export Trigger Firefox add-on.